 "Who is Sharon Bialek?"
 Cain's advisers asked in a statement outlining the Chicago-area woman's "long and troubled history, from the courts to personal finances."
-Bialek on Monday accused Cain of behaving inappropriately when they were alone more than a decade ago.
+Bialek on Monday accused Cain of behaving inappropriately when the two were alone more than a decade ago.

-The statement included references to civil lawsuits in the Cook County Court system in Illinois allegedly relating to Bialek and cited news reports of her involvement in a paternity case and a bankruptcy filing.
+The statement from Cain's campaign included references to civil lawsuits in the Cook County Court system in Illinois allegedly relating to Bialek, and cited news reports of her involvement in a paternity case and a bankruptcy filing.

-The statement, issues less than 24 hours after Bialek went public, presumably was an effort to make her appear less credible.
+The statement, coming less than 24 hours after Bialek went public, presumably was an effort to make her appear less credible.

 "In stark contrast to Mr. Cain's four decades spent climbing the corporate ladder rising to the level of CEO at multiple successful business enterprises, Ms. Bialek has taken a far different path," the campaign said.

-Cain has vowed to "set the record straight" at a news conference Tuesday in Phoenix.
+Cain has vowed to "set the record straight" at a news conference Tuesday afternoon in Phoenix.

 "There is not an ounce of truth to all these allegations" and the graphic account from Bialek is "totally fabricated," the Georgia businessman told late-night talk show host Jimmy Kimmel.